ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 ## Rationale

 In this EIP we propose a standard and three optional extensions that cover tokenization of ownership and posession based use cases.
 When `ASSETs` ownership or posession changes, the digital representation of that asset also changes.
-Those state changes often times result into shifting obligations and privileges for the involved parties.
+Those state changes often  result into shifting obligations and privileges for the involved parties.

 Therefore tokenization of `ASSET` without a digital representations of `ASSET`s associated obligation and properties is not complete.
 Below we explain for each context how it can be mapped with the standards proposed in this EIP.

 During `ASSET`s lifecycle, the ownership and posession state changes multiple, sometimes thousands, of times.
-Even if `ASSET` is mass produced and plenty available, each `ASSET` has an individual property graph.
+Even if physical `ASSET` is mass produced with fungible characteristics, each `ASSET` has an individual property graph and thus becomes non-fungible.

-Hence this EIP follows the design decision that `ASSET` and `ANCHOR` are always mapped 1-1 and not 1-N, so that `ANCHOR` represents the individual property graph of `ASSET`
+Hence this EIP follows the design decision that `ASSET` and `ANCHOR` are always mapped 1-1 and not 1-N, so that `ANCHOR` represents the individual property graph of `ASSET`.
+Furthermore the token chosen for `ASSET` has to be of a non-fungible token format.

+As we're mentioning in the introduction, the concept around asset tokenization suffers the inherent problem that *integrity between off-chain ownership and on-chain representation as NFT is not enforcible*.

+In this EIP we propose standards that make it possible to create protocols that can make those representations enforcible by using `PROOF-OF-CONTROL` and several optional extensions.

 ### Posession